Skip to content

 MeshCore is an alternative LoRa mesh networking protocol that runs on much of the same hardware as Meshtastic.
 In MeshMonitor 4.5+, each MeshCore device is a first-class source β€” it lives in the Sources sidebar next to your Meshtastic nodes, has its own per-source permissions, its own page, its own telemetry, and contributes contacts with valid coordinates to the unified dashboard map.

 A single MeshMonitor deployment can run multiple MeshCore sources alongside multiple Meshtastic sources and gate access to each one independently.
-The 4.5 UI source-add flow is USB-only (Companion or Repeater); TCP-connected companions are still supported but only through the legacy environment-variable bootstrap path.
+MeshCore sources are added from the UI and support both USB (Companion or Repeater) and TCP (Companion) transports.

 When a MeshCore source is connected, you get: